AntiMmD/2doList/README.md

 A web-based task management application built with Django that allows users to create, manage, and track their tasks.

-I'm just sharing this project to receive feedback and suggestions.

 ## Features

 - User Authentication